Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 Notes:

 The consequences of restaking are still not fully understood and the research is ongoing.
 I encourage you to read the speaker notes for further reading.
-The whole field of blockchain incentivisation and protocol design is still developing so there are many unknowns but overall I hope all the methods shown today help you in making more informed decisions later down the line.
+The whole field of blockchain incentivization and protocol design is still developing so there are many unknowns but overall I hope all the methods shown today help you in making more informed decisions later down the line.
 Thats it...

 - Podcast: https://www.youtube.com/watch?v=aP9f_1v9Ulc
 - Whitepaper: https://2039955362-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2FPy2Kmkwju3mPSo9jrKKt%2Fuploads%2F9tExk4U2OdiRKGEsUWqW%2FEigenLayer_WhitePaper.pdf?alt=media&token=c20ac4bd-badd-4826-9fb6-492923741c9e